Control, Customize, or Get Info about Your Windows 10 or 11 PC

 This is a list of PowerToys included within the app (as of 08/21/2022)

 This PowerOCR, in no way, equals Voice dictation, but can (perhaps) be seen as a step forward - hopefully an indication that a promised feature of Windows 11 has not been forgotten.

 In Conclusion:The above tools are not the only ones available with Windows 10 & 11, however most of the other tools are more suitable for experienced Windows power users than for any new user.

 The Windows Command Prompt tool is one particular example

 The UEFI (Unified Extensible Firmware Interface) or BIOS is another.

-The System Configuration (msconfig) utility is yet another.
+The older System Configuration (msconfig) (mostly supplanted by the Task Manager) utility is yet another.

-Next, the Windows Registry Editor is definitely a Power Users tool for experienced and careful Windows users.
+Next, the Windows Registry Editor is definitely a Power Users tool, only for experienced and careful Windows PC users.

-Lastly, holding down the Shift key while restarting Windows allows access to other advanced troubleshooting tools as well as access to advanced boot options, including Safe Mode.
+Lastly, holding down the Shift key while restarting Windows allows access to other advanced troubleshooting tools as well as access to advanced boot options, including Reset and Safe Mode.

 Note: If you have a newer, more powerful PC with a SSD (solid state drive) all of the above menus or tools will appear almost instantaneously.